Something about the way we’re wired makes us chase the “magic tool” that will somehow make us “better.”

 Today, however, persistence is a dime a dozen.
 “Personalization” is the new standard of sales excellence, and many people falsely believe that SEPs are still all about emailing a bunch of people a string of emails over a set period of time and, for good measure, tossing in a few calls as if they’re Mailchimp with a built-in dialer.

-The truth is that sales engagement strategy is rapidly evolving, and SEPs are a completely different animal today than they were a few years ago.
+The truth is that sales execution strategy is rapidly evolving, and SEPs are a completely different animal today than they were a few years ago.
 They are capable of supporting a highly-sophisticated strategy with varying degrees of built-in personalization.

 If your team isn’t satisfied with the personalization embedded into your sequences or cadences, then the problem is not your SEP.
 It’s your strategy.